MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Grant-MgSitePermission.md

 Grant users access to a link represented by a permission\]\[\].
 This API is available in the following \[national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Grant-MgBetaSitePermission](/powershell/module/Microsoft.Graph.Beta.Sites/Grant-MgBetaSitePermission?view=graph-powershell-beta)

 ## SYNTAX

 ### GrantExpanded (Default)